Parth2a5/AI-Based-Number-Guessing-Game_202401100300168/README.md

 # AI-Based-Number-Guessing-Game_202401100300168
 Introduction:
-AI-based number guessing games uƟlize arƟficial intelligence techniques to enhance tradiƟonal gameplay, making it more interacƟve and engaging.
+AI-based number guessing games utilize artificial intelligence techniques to enhance traditional gameplay, making it more interactive and engaging.
-These games oŌen involve the AI aƩempƟng to deduce a number chosen by the player through a series of guesses, leveraging algorithms to improve its guessing strategy over Ɵme.Overview of AI-Based
+These games oŌen involve the AI attempting to deduce a number chosen by the player through a series of guesses, leveraging algorithms to improve its guessing strategy overcome.Overview of AI-Based
 Number Guessing Game.

 Methodology: